-- A basic collection of 1,000 well-selected books exclusive of duplicates, government documents, and textbooks.
-In schools with more than 150 students, there shall not be fewer than seven books per pupil.
-The collection of books and other reference materials shall be representative of the school's overall program of studies; - 2.
-A minimum of two sets of encyclopedias, one of which shall be copyrighted within a 5-year period and the other within a 10-year period of the present school year;

-- At least one unabridged dictionary; (Schools with more than 500 students shall have at least two unabridged dictionaries from different publishers.); - 4.
-Three newspaper subscriptions from different sources; (These subscriptions shall provide local, state and national news coverage.); - At least 25 carefully selected periodicals which represent or are pertinent to all phases of the school's program; - 6.
-A well-selected collection of pamphlets, clippings, pictures, etc., organized into an information file which is adequate to meet the needs of the school; - 7.
-Audio-visual materials, carefully selected and adequate in quantity to meet the needs of the instructional program as well as individual student needs; (Recommended types for inclusion are: art prints, charts and posters, recordings (disc, tape and cassette), filmstrips, filmloops, multi-media kits, models, study prints, slides, transparencies, maps, and globes.
-Corresponding equipment shall be provided to promote maximum utilization of these materials.); - 8.
-A centrally located, well-selected, and up-to-date professional library for teachers, including at least 50 books and a minimum of 15 professional journals.
-If a school division has an Instructional Materials Center which includes a centralized professional library for teachers, this requirement will be satisfied.
+- \1.
+A basic collection of 2,000 well-selected book titles; (In schools with more than 200 enrolled there shall not be fewer than 10 books per pupil after 1978-79.)
+Such a collection shall complement all phases of the school program and meet the individual needs of students.
+After a collection of 10,000 books has been accumulated, duplicate copies (not to exceed five copies) may be counted in determining the total number of library books. - 2.
+A minimum of two sets of encyclopedias, one of which shall be copyrighted within a five-year period, and the other within a 10-year period of the present school year: - 3.
+At least one unabridged dictionary; (Schools with more than 500 students shall have at least two unabridged dictionaries from different publishers.); - 4.
+Three newspaper subscriptions from different sources; (These subscriptions shall provide local, state and national news coverage.); - \5.
+At least 35 carefully selected periodicals which represent or are pertinent to all phases of the school's program; (Periodicals which contribute a valuable source of reference materials shall be filed, bound, or microfilmed and retained for three to five years.); - A well-selected collection of pamphlets, clippings, pictures, etc., organized into an information file which is adequate to meet the needs of the school; - 7.
+Audio-visual materials, carefully selected and adequate in quantity to meet the needs of the instructional program as well as individual student needs; (Recommended types for inclusion are:

+art prints, charts and posters, recordings (disc, tape and cassette), filmstrips, filmloops, multimedia kits, models, study prints, slides, transparencies, maps, and globes.
+Corresponding equipment shall be provided to promote maximum utilization of these materials.);

+\8.
+A well-selected, current, and easily accessible professional library for teachers, including at least 75 professional books and 15 professional journals.
+(A school division with a centralized instructional materials center which includes an easily accessible professional library for teachers satisfies this requirement.)